 oooo“Oh, great!
 You didn’t mention that.
 Is she come kind of academic nutcase?”

 oooo“Not as far as we know.
-People are digging into her background.
+I have people digging into her background.
 Until we have a clearer picture, we have to consider the outside chance.
 You never know.”

 oooo“I don’t suppose al-Sa’di’s friends would be content with his carcass?”

 oooo“They don’t know.
 I have no way of contacting them.
 All to the good, I expect.
-God knows what they’ll do if they find out; not likely to fold their tents and gently steal away.”
+God knows what they’ll do if they find out he’s dead; very loudly blame us for it, at the least.
+I shudder to think what reprisals that might reap in the present atmosphere.
+In any event, they’re not likely to fold their tents and gently steal away.”

 oooo“You’ve managed to keep it quiet.”